 Cook the tagliatelle according to the instructions on the packet, mix in the sausage ragù with that famous half a glass of cooking water that you’ve put aside to bind it all together, and serve.
 I don’t add cheese but you can do as you prefer.

 “Buono,” said my son as I was serving it up.
-And yes it was rather good, even if I say so myself.
+Yes it was rather good, even if I say so myself.

 The sausage casserole and polenta will have to wait for another day.